What we do

 Traveling Team

 Every year, CIAS sends delegates to multiple collegiate Model United Nations conferences throughout the United States and Canada.
-A few examples of conferences attended in recent years include McMUN in Montréal, the National Collegiate Security Conference in Washington, and the Pennsylvania United Nations Conference in State College, PA.
-This list will hopefully expand in the future.
+Recently, the team has traveled to cities and colleges such as the UPMUNC in Philadelphia, HNMUN in Boston, and McMUN in Montréal.
 Joining the traveling team is a great opportunity to strengthen one’s speaking skills, make new friends, and explore new cities.

 Leadership Opportunities